Build and Deploy your iOS app with Github Actions and Fastlane

 $ bundle exec fastlane match

-will ask you to login to your apple account and then select a new password that is used to encrypt the certificates.
+If it is first time, then match will ask you to login to your apple account and then select a new password that is used to encrypt the certificates.
 Store this password as we need it later on the build server.
-If your apple account is messy and needs to be cleaned you can do that with bundle exec fastlane match nuke
+If your apple account is messy and needs to be cleaned you can do that with bundle exec fastlane match nuke.
+For me it was great to get clean sheet to work from.

 Next Step

-above we have 3 lanes and we use these lanes via GitHub Actions to make everything work.
+In the Fastfile above we have 3 lanes and we use these lanes via GitHub Actions to make everything work.

-for running testsbeta
+1. tests for running tests

-for increasing the verison number of the app
+3. set_release_version for increasing the verison number of the app

-With that in mind we should see if the beta
+With that in mind we should see if the beta lane works and fix any issues that might arise.

 $ bundle exec fastlane beta